plone/volto/docs/source/configuration/slots.md

 The `ContentTypeCondition` helper predicate allows you to render a slot when the given content type matches the current content type.
 It accepts a list of possible content types.
-It supports the `Add` form and is able to detect which content type are you adding.
+It supports the `Add` form and can detect which content type you add.

 ##### Custom predicates